Alpha Omicron Pi (Women's) Fraternity

 - Nicknames: AOII

-- Prominent Alumnae: Courtney Kupets (Olympic gymnast), Heather Whitestone (Miss America, first with a disability), Nichelle D. Tramble (author and screenwriter), Heather Buck (opera singer), Debbie Matenopoulos (actress and television personality), Margaret Bourke-White (first female photographer to have a Life magazine cover), Ashley Crow (actress), Angie Goff (D.C. area broadcast journalist)
+- Prominent Alumnae: Courtney Kupets (Olympic gymnast), Heather Whitestone (Miss America 1995), Nichelle D. Tramble (screenwriter), Heather Buck (opera singer), Debbie Matenopoulos (actor), Margaret Bourke-White (first female photographer with a Life Magazine cover)

-- Annual Events: Mr. and Miss Greek, Presents, New Member Dance, All-Bay Area Founders'
+- Annual Events: Mr. and Ms. Greek, Presents, Rose Ball, All-Bay Area Founders' Day, Senior Roast